Setting up and photographing SFR test charts

 The chart below summarizes lighting considerations.
 The goal is even, glare-free illumination.
-Lighting angles between 25 and 45 degrees are ideal in most cases.
+Lighting angles between 30 and 45 degrees are ideal in most cases.
 At least two lights (one on each side) is recommended; four or six is better.
 Avoid lighting behind the camera, which can cause glare.
 Check for glare and lighting uniformity before you expose.
-Glare is hard to avoid for wide angle lenses; consider printing on matte paper if this is an issue.
-A detailed description of the recommended lighting setup, which uses six high quality (CRI > 98) 4700K (near-daylight) 50W SoLux quartz-halogen lamps, can be found in Building a low-cost Test Lab.
-SoLux Task Lamps may also be used.
+A description of recommended lighting setups can be found in The Imatest Test Lab.
+(We formerly recommended 4700K (near-daylight) SoLux quartz-halogen lamps, but we now recommend LED lamps, which are available with adjustable intensity and color temperature.)
 The BK Precision 615 Light meter (Lux meter) is an outstanding low-cost instrument (about $100 USD) for measuring the intensity and uniformity of illumination.

 A letter-sized (8.5x11 inch) chart printed on Permium Luster paper on the Epson 2200 (a high quality pigment-based inkjet photo printer) was analyzed for MTF using the 6.3 megapixel Canon EOS-10D.
 There was no change when the image field was greater than 22 inches (56 cm) wide— twice the length of the chart.
 Performance fell off slowly for smaller fields.

 Choose a camera-to-target distance that gives at least this image field width.
 The actual distance depends on the sensor size and the focal length of the lens.
 The minimum image field is illustrated on the right.